Nastel/jkool-rum-plugin/README.md

 ###Import the plugins.
-In your javascript directory for the web application you wish to monitor, import jkool-rum-plugin.js.
-In your jsp directory for the web application you wish to monitor, import either jkool-rum-plugin.jsp (if using javascript) or jkool-rum-plugin (if using php).
+Into the web application you wish to monitor, import jkool-rum-plugin.js and either jkool-rum-plugin.jsp (if using javascript) or jkool-rum-plugin (if using php).

 ###Import jquery libraries
 These libraries can be obtained at http://jquery.com/download/